-PERA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
-All full-time and certain part-time employees of the District other than teachers are covered by the General Employees Plan.
-General Employees Plan members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
-The Basic Plan was closed to new members in 1967.
-All new members must participate in the Coordinated Plan.
+All full time and certain part-time employees of the District, other than teachers, are covered by the General Employees Plan.
+General Employees Plan members belong to the Coordinated Plan.
+Coordinated Plan members are covered by Social Security.

 2. Teachers Retirement Fund (TRA)